williamsbdev/williamsbdev.github.io/_posts/2015-03-25-ember-cli-auto-register-and-inject.md

 away and know every new repository was available for us to inject.

-Now the injection piece is setup by creating a function that will lookup the object in the container with the specified type of object (as we havve seen above already).
+Now the injection piece is setup by creating a function that will lookup the object in the container with the specified type of object (as we have seen above already).
 We started by creating a utilities function:

 ```javascript